niorad/niorad/README.md

-👋 Hi, I’m @niorad
+# Hi, I’m @niorad

-👀 I’m interested in UI-Dev, Game-Dev, Laptop-Stickers (devlids.com), Guitar & Singing 🌱 I’m currently working on a game-prototype with three.js 📫 niorad.com
+- 👀 Interested in UI-Dev, Game-Dev, Laptop-Stickers (devlids.com), Guitar & Singing
+- 🌱 Currently working on a game-prototype with three.js
+- 📫 For all projects and socials: niorad.com

 My active repos are usually private.